No results found

-Home / Population and society / Articles / TSA screenings hit record low as fewer than 100,000 go through checkpoints in a single day
+Home / Population / Articles / TSA screenings hit record low as fewer than 100,000 go through checkpoints in a single day

 During the first week of April, the number of people passing through Transportation Security Administration (TSA) checkpoints was just 5% of the amount going through airport security in the same period last year.